No Annual Fee Credit Cards

 1. Ongoing $0 annual fee offers

-These cards have no annual fee for the life of the card.
-This is the most straightforward option, as you don’t need to worry about the fee after an introductory offer ends, or meeting specific criteria to keep the card fee-free.
-Popular for those looking for access to credit they can use when necessary without having to pay for the privilege.
+Ongoing $0 annual fee offers: These cards have no annual fee for the life of the card.
+This is the most straightforward option, as you don’t need to worry about the fee after an introductory offer ends or meeting specific criteria.
+Popular for those seeking access to credit without paying for the privilege.
+Examples: Kogan Money Credit Card (21.99% p.a., earns Kogan rewards) and Coles No Annual Fee Mastercard (20.74% p.a., 0.5 Flybuys per $1).

 2. Introductory no annual fee credit cards

-Some cards waive the annual fee for an introductory period, typically for the first 12 months, before reverting to the standard annual fee.
-These introductory offers can be appealing, especially if paired with a 0% balance transfer.
-Be sure to check what the ongoing annual fee is once the introductory period ends.
+Some waive the annual fee for an introductory period, typically the first 12 months, before reverting to the standard fee.
+These can pair well with 0% balance transfer offers.
+Check the ongoing fee post-intro.
+Examples: ANZ Platinum ($0 first year, then $87; 20.99% p.a.) and Latitude 28° Global Platinum Mastercard ($0 first year, then $96; 27.99% p.a.).

-Expert opinion on the mistake people make most often with no annual fee cards
+The mistake people make most often with no annual fee credit cards

 David Boyd, co-founder of Credit Card Compare